Keto Air Fryer Caramel Goat Cheese Balls

 Why I use the air fryer for keto goat cheese balls

-I’ve made these in both the air fryer and the oven, and the air fryer wins every time.
-The circulating hot air crisps up the pork rind coating evenly on all sides without needing to flip them.
+I’ve made these in both the oven and the air fryer, and the fryer wins every time.
+The circulating hot air crisps up the pork rind coating evenly on all sides without needing to flip.

 The outside gets genuinely crunchy while the inside stays warm and creamy.
-That contrast is what makes these so good.
-My air fryer also heats up faster than my oven, so I can have a batch ready in under 10 minutes.
+That contrast is what makes the whole thing work.
+It heats up faster than my oven too, so I can have a batch ready in under 10 minutes.
+If you like air frying as much as I do, my fried pickles use the same pork rind coating approach.

 Oven instructions